Chapter Twenty-Eight - Second Chances

-Mackenzie folded her arms across her chest as she shook her head with a sigh of disgust.
-Sam was right, it was a perfect disguise, but she just couldn't believe this whole time it was the doctor; the one who claimed he cared about the kids and just wanted to help, he was the one harming them.
+Folding her arms across her chest, she shook her head with a sigh of disgust.
+Sam was right; it was the perfect disguise.
+She just couldn't believe he was under their nose the whole time, pretending he cared so much about the kids when he was the one harming them.

-Now she was racking her brain, trying to think of the best way to stop the son of a bitch from striking again and hopefully find a way to save Asher.
+Now that they knew who it was, next step was figuring out how to stop him from striking again and hopefully find a way to save Asher and the other kids.
 She knew how it felt to lose a sibling and she did not want to see Michael go through that.

-Mackenzie nodded her head at the comment, glad she was okay, then asked,"So do we have a plan?"
+Nodding her head at the answer, she got back on subject, as she asked,"So do we have a plan?"

-Sam shook his head no as Dean spoke up and said,"Yeah we do."
+Sam shook his head, as Dean spoke up,"Yeah we do."

-Dean nodded his head, then said,"Shtriga, works through siblings, right?"
+Nodded his head, Dean said,"Shtriga, works through siblings, right?"